djmiro0/Capital-city-guesser/18.01-dom-intro/readme.md

 - ### Get multiple elements using querySelectorAll (by class) Returns elements by class
     ```javascript
-    let elementAsQuery = document.querySelector('.classname');
+    let elementAsQuery = document.querySelectorAll('.classname');
     ```

 - ### Create element using createElement
-    Create an element
+    Create an element (e.g. creating a li element)
     ```javascript
      let newLi = document.createElement('li');
     ```

-- ### Add element as child of existing element using appenChild(newLi) Create an element
+- ### Add element as child of existing element using appenChild(element) Create an element (e.g. appending an li to an ul element)
     ```javascript
      element.appendChild(newLi);
     ```